 In every song there is imagery of birds, the playing of musical instruments and dressings of clothes of different materials.
 This is clear in the “Òran Breugach” in the book “Tales of Highland Perthshire” by Lady Evelyn Stewart Murray.
-By the looks of it there is a story connected to it; There was a man and he was about to marry a woman, but he was told that he would be hanged if he didn’t write a song without a word of truth in it.
+By the looks of it there is a story connected to it; There was a man and he was about to marry a woman, but he was told that he would be hanged by the woman's father if he didn’t write a song without a word of truth in it.
 He made the song but he said one word of truth in the end.
 Therefore he wasn’t hanged and they married:

 “Tha cù an dèidh mo ghaoil orm,

 ’S cha bhi mi beò às t’ aoghmhais.

 A’ mhuc a’ dèanamh an t-sìd dhuinn,

 ’S na bh’ ann do eòin bheaga ann

 [“There is a dog chasing after my love